amberemeny/marketplace_assignment/README.md

 ### Purpose
 The Green Market aims to be an accessible platform for consumers from various backgrounds to use to buy or sell houseplants.
 ### Functionality and Features
+### Sitemap
-The Green Market functions as a two-way marketplace that allows users to:
+### ScreenshotsThe Green Market functions as a two-way marketplace that allows users to:
 - create an account to store shipping information
 - add listings to sell your own plants
 - browse all listings added by yourself and other sellers